thegagankapoor/aws-devops-zero-to-hero/interview-questions/elastic-cloud-compute.md

 ### 1. What is Amazon EC2?
 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 It allows users to create, configure, and manage virtual servers (known as instances) in the AWS cloud.

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
+It allows users to rent virtual servers on demand and scale your computing resources up or down based on your needs.

 ### 2. How does Amazon EC2 work?
 Amazon EC2 enables users to launch instances based on pre-configured Amazon Machine Images (AMIs).
 These instances run within virtual private clouds (VPCs) and can be configured with various resources like CPU, memory, storage, and networking.